-CDWR contracts will supply an estimated of energy to the CAISO in 2013, a decrease of from 2012's expected CDWR energy volumes ().
+CDWR contracts will supply an estimated of energy to the CAISO in 2013, a decrease of from 2012's expected CDWR energy volumes (

+).
 This decrease is due to the expiration of the Sunrise Power Plant contract in June of 2012.
-For 2013, the CDWR share of load is projected to be projected for 2012).
+For 2013, the CDWR share of load is projected to be approximately (less than the projected for 2012).